pouriapourrashidi/FibonacciRedis/README.md

 # FibonacciRedis

-Calculating Fibonacci series with publish subscriber topology using Redis
+Calculating Fibonacci series with publish subscriber topology using Redis.
+Run the code using pm2 start